stiansoevik/did/readme.md

 ========
 Output is truncated for readability.
 File names are random, and the files have been put in `old` and `new` directories with some changes done to `new`.

+:warning: Examples are not update.
+Use --help for syntax.

 Compare two directories on the fly
 ----------------------------------
 ```